Md-Mursaleen/EcoScan-app/README.md

 # 🌍 EcoScan — Clothing Carbon Footprint Scanner

 EcoScan is a mobile application designed to help users understand the environmental impact of their clothing.
-By uploading images of clothing items, users can see estimated carbon scores, earn eco-reward points, and redeem sustainability-focused offers.
+By uploading images of clothing items, users can see estimated carbon scores, earn eco-reward points and redeem sustainability-focused offers.
 This project demonstrates a full-stack solution for a green initiative product.

 ## 🔧 Tech Stack